Debosmit-Neogi/Intern-IISC-Bangalore-Face-recognition-task/README.md

 P.S:
  1. The codes may or may not be sufficiently documented.

 2. These are merely experimental results.
-So follow the Colab notebooks (Provided in the **Code** directory) with a pinch of salt.
+So follow the Colab notebooks (Provided in the **Code** directory) with a grain of salt.